ejbolt/Gustavus-Adolphus/README.md

 ### Fedora
   Use fedora-quick-mirror, a ZSH script that optimizes how rsync retrieves files for a Fedora mirror.
 Requires some configuration, and intend to add a script that generates the config for that file.

 ### Ubuntu
   Use ftpsync if possible, but many Ubuntu mirrors don't sync using ftpsync, so the selection is limited.
 If you can't find a good mirror that works for you, use an rsync script.
 In the case of this tool, use the custom option for creating an Ubuntu mirror.
 I plan to tailor the custom script for this case.

 ### Various
   Most \*nix distros utilize rsync and a web server and that's that.
+These also include Free/Net/OpenBSD, as well as OpenSUSE, Qubes, Slackware, and Void Linux

 #### What this tool does:
 ---